cancelei/pigbot/README.md

 ## Chat commands

-Send these in WhatsApp/Telegram/Slack/Google Chat/Microsoft Teams/WebChat (group commands are owner-only):
+Send these in WhatsApp/ Telegram/ Slack/ Google Chat/ Microsoft Teams/ WebChat (group commands are owner-only):

 - `/status` — compact session status (model + tokens, cost when available)
 - `/new` or `/reset` — reset the session